sildur/carto_demo/README.md

 ## Developer notes
 * The code has been checked with the rubocop gem
 * The testing suite is rspec
 * Code coverage is checked with the simplecov gem.
-Code coverage is 100%
+Code coverage is 100%.
+You can find the coverage report on coverage/index.html
 * The project uses the gem annotate to automatically annotate the models with schema info